 Fast forward four centuries, the castle is now an ethnographic museum dedicated to the Székely heritage (Hungarians that live in a specific part of Romania), to the preserved sacred art treasures, and to the history of the castle.

-Besides the permanent exhibition, they also host around ten other expositions along the year.
+Besides the permanent exhibition, they also host around ten other expositions throughout the year.

 Practical Information about Miko Castle